rocjs/getroc/docs/GETSTARTED.md

 ```
 Bootstrap app starting point:
 ```
-roc init web-app-react
+roc init web-app-react wip
 ```

-### Note
+### What just happened?
+`roc init` initializes new projects for you.
 `web-app-react` is an alias to `rocjs/roc-template-web-app-react`, a [repository location](https://github.com/rocjs/roc-template-web-app-react) on Github.

+We also specify `wip`, which is a branch that contains the latest features.
+The initialized app then uses the [roc-package-web-app-react](https://github.com/rocjs/roc-package-web-app-react) extension.
+You can think of this as an optimized set of tools and libraries that aims to keep your project code simple and clean.

+### Advanced tips:
-This template then uses the [roc-package-web-app-react](https://github.com/rocjs/roc-package-web-app-react) extension.
-You can use your own repository by running `roc init GITHUB_USER/REPO`.
+You _can_ use your own template repository by running `roc init GITHUB_USER/REPO`.

-You _can_ create your own extensions but that is outside the scope of this guide.
+You _can_ also create your own extensions from scratch.

+You are not limited to the pre-made extensions that already exist.
+Advanced users are free to create their own.

-## Development mode
+## Get hacking on your project: development mode
 ```
 roc dev
 ```